 - 11.1.
 To complement the strategic allocations being made through the Joint Core Strategy (JCS) and in order to ensure that Cheltenham Borough meets its objectively assessed need (OAN) up to 2031, the Cheltenham Plan is making a number of allocations for both residential development and mixed-use development through Policies H1 and H2.
 These allocations will ensure not only that identified needs are met over the plan period but also that there is a steady supply of land for housing during that time which helps deliver a wide choice of high-quality homes and contributes towards the creation of more sustainable, inclusive and mixed communities. - 11.2.
 National policy requires local plans to identify a supply of specific, deliverable sites sufficient to provide five years' worth of housing against the identified housing requirement.
-The OAN for Cheltenham has been assessed as part of the JCS process; the overall housing requirement for the whole of the JCS area between 2011 and 2031 is 35,175 dwellings with the Cheltenham-specific figure being 10,917 units. - 11.3.
+The OAN for Cheltenham has been assessed as part of the JCS process; the overall housing requirement for the whole of the JCS area between 2011 and 2031 is 35,175 dwellings, with the Cheltenham-specific figure being 10,917 units. - 11.3.
 At the time the JCS was produced, the Cheltenham Plan capacity which contributed towards the total supply for Cheltenham had not been finalised, and was therefore based on the best information available at the time.
-Furthermore, an existing allocation from the Cheltenham Borough Local Plan (Second Review) 2006 was included for ten dwellings in the latter part of the plan period; however, based on further evidence, it is no longer proposed for allocation in the new Local Plan.
-Further work has now taken place on evaluating the sites to be allocated within the new Plan which the following table reflects, and fully explains the differences between the JCS trajectory and the new figures being proposed.
+Furthermore, an existing allocation from the Cheltenham Borough Local Plan (Second Review) 2006 was included for ten dwellings in the latter part of the plan period; however, based on further evidence, it is no longer proposed for allocation in the new LocalCheltenham Plan.
+Further work has now taken place on evaluating the sites to be allocated within the newCheltenham Plan which the following table reflects, and fully explains the differences between the JCS trajectory and the new figures being proposed.

-Table 2: Housing to be Delivered in Cheltenham Between 2011-2031 Completions since 2011 1724 Dwellings already with planning permission 1524 Strategic allocations being made through the JCS 5385 Cheltenham Plan residential allocations through Policy H1 Cheltenham Plan mixed-use allocations including residential through Policy H2 Urban Capacity Permissions (previously intending to allocate, but since received permission and development has begun) Contributions arising from planning consent granted at Farm Lane (Tewkesbury) 377 Windfall allowance (less than five units) 784 Total supply 2011-2031 11030 Objectively Assessed Need 2011-2031 10917
+Table 21: Housing to be 9delivered in Cheltenham 8between 2011-2031 (as of June 2019) Completions since 2011 (2011 to 1 st April 2018) 1724 2318 Dwellings already with planning permission 1524 1540 Strategic allocations being made through the JCS 5385 Cheltenham Plan residential allocations through Policy H1 440 430 Cheltenham Plan mixed-use allocations including residential through Policy H2 350493 Urban Capacity Permissions (previously intending to allocate, but since received permission and development has begun) 446 329 Contributions arising from planning consent granted at Farm Lane (Tewkesbury) 377 Windfall allowance (less than five units) 784 760 Total supply 2011-2031 11030 11632 Objectively Assessed Need 2011-2031 10917